elehobica/pico_battery_op/Readme.md

 * Firmware update is also available in this state

 ## Schematic
-optimized version with SMD devices
+* optimized version with SMD devices

 [RPi_Pico_battery_operation.pdf](doc/RPi_Pico_battery_operation.pdf)

-Alternative schematic for the case non-SMD devices are desirable for bread board test
+* Alternative schematic for the case non-SMD devices are desirable for bread board test

 [RPi_Pico_battery_operation_breadboard.pdf](doc/RPi_Pico_battery_operation_breadboard.pdf)

+### comments for schematic
+* T1 switches battery power to be used only when USB is unplugged.
+Please refer to "Using a Battery Charger" section of [pico-datasheet.pdf](https://datasheets.raspberrypi.org/pico/pico-datasheet.pdf)
+* T2 controls EN signal of DC/DC converter on Raspberry Pi Pico Board.
+To enable DC/DC converter, EN signal needs to be High by switching T2 off.
+  T2 is on in Stand-by and gets off when power switch is pushed or USB is plugged or POWER_KEEP signal gets High.
+* While USB unplugged, VBUS voltage can be around 0.8V by battery power through reverse current from Shottky diode on Raspberry Pi Pico Board.
+  That is why voltage divider (R4 and R5) is needed at Gate of T4 to keep T4 off while USB unplugged.
+* T1 and T5 (P-ch MOSFET) are used as Hi-side switches.
+To drive Raspberry Pi Pico and peripheral devices in stable, those P-ch MOSFETs should be choosed as low On-Resistance (~0.1ohm).

 ## How to build
 * See ["Getting started with Raspberry Pi Pico"](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf)